GeodataTools/geodata/doc/merra2_download.md

 ```DS.trim_variables(downloadedfiles = True)
 ```
-To save hard disk space, *geodata* allows you to trim the downloaded datasets to just the variables needed for the package's supported outputs.
+To save hard disk space, **geodata** allows you to trim the downloaded datasets to just the variables needed for the package's supported outputs.
+Running the above code reduces file size from roughly 400mb per daily file to roughly 115mb per daily file.

 (Note: determine specific use cases for `downloadedfiles = TRUE` vs not. )